Wh4130/bike_lane_optimization/solver/README.md

 |6_np|Lower Unit Cost for Level 2 Bike Lanes| 0.2 | 0.2 | 10000 | 2.5  | medium | True
 |7_np|Higher Unit Cost for Level 2 Bike Lanes| 0.2 | 0.2 | 10000 | 3.5 | medium |True

-Experiment 4_np, 5_np are not implemented for our heuristic algorithms, as the preference toward adjacency does not change out decision process.